Skip to main content

 Set Your Recovery Goals

-Every business must define how quickly systems should be restored and how much data loss is acceptable during a disruption.
-These measures are known as Recovery Time Objective (RTO) and Recovery Point Objective (RPO)
+Every business must decide how quickly they need their systems back up and how much data they can afford to lose.
+These are called Recovery Time Objective (how fast) and Recovery Point Objective (how much data loss is okay).

 • Payment processing: Must be back up immediately with no data loss

-• Email systems: Can be down for hours, losing a few minutes of emails is acceptable
+• Email systems: Can be down for hours, losing a few minutes of emails is okay

-• Document storage: Can be down for days, losing a few hours of work is manageable
+• Document storage: Can be down for days, losing a few hours of work is acceptable

 Set Up Automatic Backups